Adding a poll to your lesson

 Follow these steps to add a poll

-Poll - text
+Poll with text

 In your lesson, click + Add slide

-Then select Poll
+Then select Poll with text

 A new poll slide will appear with an empty question and two answer options.
 You can edit both the question and the answers to suit your lesson.
 For example: